MZanggl/promistate/README.md

 ## FAQ

-### an API call returns a page token which I need the next time I make a request to fetch the next page, I also need to append to the previous result
+### an API call returns a page token which I need the next time I make a request to fetch the next page, I also need to append the data to the previous result

 As long as you don't use arrow functions you can access the state using `this`.